whiteknight6766/KoboldHAPlugin/README.md

 From the main dashboard:<br><p>
   Click Settings<br><p>
   Click Voice Assistants<br><p>
-  Click Add Assistant<br>
+  Click Add Assistant<br><p>
-      Name: Again a human friendly name, your choice. <br>
+      Name: Again a human friendly name, your choice. <br><p>
       Conversation agent: You should see the human friendly name you entered during initialization.
-Chose that. <br>
+Chose that. <br><P>
       *** all other options are up to you.
 TTS and STT are not part of this scope.
 This is just a conversation agent.
 Wyoming protocol and "google en com" works well enough for me.
-See these guys: https://github.com/rhasspy/wyoming-faster-whisper<br>
+See these guys: https://github.com/rhasspy/wyoming-faster-whisper<br><P>
       I do suggest setting up a unique wake word.
 I am useing "ok nabu" for device control and a second assistant all together with ok jarvis for the kobold conversation agent.
-  Repeat as many time as desired for different Kobold agents. one anonymous, one with your API Key, one with your significant others api key, you do you. <br>
+  Repeat as many time as desired for different Kobold agents. one anonymous, one with your API Key, one with your significant others api key, you do you. <br><P>

 # Use the Conversation agent from the dashboard:
 Click the conversation icon in the upper right corner. <br><p>